Drawing Commands

 Line Strips

-When the primitive topology is VK_PRIMITIVE_TOPOLOGY_LINE_STRIP
+When the primitive topology is VK_PRIMITIVE_TOPOLOGY_LINE_STRIP, one

 line primitive is defined by each vertex and the following vertex, according